A Yaktoku service

 Function-specific depth check — What a hiring manager in your exact role expects to see, and where your resume is thin.

-Quantification audit — What needs a number, what numbers are meaningless, and what to do when you don't have the data.
+Quantification audit — What needs a number.
+What numbers are meaningless.
+What to do when you don't have the data.

-Positioning — How your top third of page one is reading, and a rewrite of your summary and lead bullet.
+Positioning — How the top third of page one is reading, plus a rewrite of your summary and lead bullet.

-Formatting and ATS — Specific issues in your document, not generic rules.
+Formatting and ATS — The specific issues in your document, not generic rules you've already heard.

-Redlines — Three to five before/after rewrites you can copy-paste or use as templates.
+Redlines — Three to five before/after rewrites.
+Copy-paste them or use them as templates.

-Priority order of fixes — If you only do three things this weekend, here's what they are.
+Priority order of fixes — If you only do three things this weekend, here's the list.

-The critique is typically 1,500–3,000 words.
-It is not a score, a grade, or a checklist.
-It is a written diagnosis, the way a good mentor would talk to you if they had eight minutes and told you the truth.
+The critique runs 1,500 to 3,000 words.
+It's not a score or a grade.
+It's a written diagnosis, the kind a good mentor would give you if they had eight minutes and were willing to tell you the truth.

 What the critique looks like